openedx/open-edx-proposals/oeps/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration.rst

 Decisions
 ---------

-Adopt Tutor as the community-maintained replacement for ``edx/configuration`` for production deployments, with the knowledge that it needs to be `further developed <#omissions>`__ in order to achieve all the described `criteria
+1. Adopt Tutor as the community-maintained replacement for ``edx/configuration`` for production deployments, with the knowledge that it needs to be `further developed <#omissions>`__ in order to achieve all the described `criteria
    <#criteria>`__.

+2. For the following release, Lilac, ``edx/configuration`` will be supported but marked as deprecated, and Tutor will be supported for the first time.

+3. For the release after Lilac, Maple, ``edx/configuration`` will be no longer supported, and Tutor be the only supported installation method.

-The above decision will be made public in order to garner support for code contributions.
+The above decisions will be made public in order to garner support for code contributions.

 Alternatives